Captain William Amherst Cecil1

 Captain William Amherst Cecil was born on 30 June 1886.1 He was the son of Colonel Lord William Cecil and Mary Rothes Margaret Tyssen-Amherst, Baroness Amherst of Hackney.1 He married Gladys Evelyn Baggallay, daughter of Henry Charles Baggallay and Elizabeth Evelyn Richards, on 14 April 1910.1 He died on 16 September 1914 at age 28, killed in action.1

-Captain William Amherst Cecil gained the rank of Captain in the service of the Grenadier Guards.1 He was decorated with the award of Military Cross (M.C.).1 He fought in the First Battle of Aisne on 16 September 1914.1
+He was awarded the Military Cross (M.C.)1 He gained the rank of Captain in the Grenadier Guards.1 He fought in the First Battle of Aisne on 16 September 1914.1

 Children of Captain William Amherst Cecil and Gladys Evelyn Baggallay